 [vc_row][vc_column][vc_empty_space][vc_single_image image=”20328″ img_size=”large” onclick=”custom_link” link=”https://500cappstreet.org/the-sound-image-gallery/”][vc_empty_space][vc_column_text]The Sound of Blue

-The second exhibition at the David Ireland House since its inaugural opening to the public, The Sound of Blue continues to introduce viewers to the late artist’s home and artistic practice with a new installation of work drawn from the 500 Capp Street Foundation’s collection.
-Guest curated by artist Rebecca Goldfarb, the evolving, site-specific installation presents a selection of artworks in various media that explore the riddles embedded in Ireland’s work, his interest in sensory experience, and the marking of time.
+The second exhibition at the David Ireland House since its inaugural opening to the public, The Sound of Blue introduced viewers to the late artist’s home and artistic practice with a new installation of work drawn from the 500 Capp Street Foundation’s collection.
+Guest curated by artist Rebecca Goldfarb, the evolving, site-specific installation presented a selection of artworks in various media that explore the riddles embedded in Ireland’s work, his interest in sensory experience, and the marking of time.

 The exhibition took its title from the name of a rarely experienced sculpture Ireland made in 1983, The Sound of Blue, which consists of a copper pipe on a concrete base that houses a propane tank.
 Upon lighting, a blue flame appears and the sound of ignition is amplified by a small microphone — a piece that illustrates Ireland’s fascination with sound, sight, and language, and how sensory information is processed and experienced.